ietf-wg-masque/draft-ietf-masque-connect-udp/draft-ietf-masque-connect-udp.md

 Context ID:

 : A variable-length integer (see {{Section 16 of QUIC}}) that contains the value of the Context ID.
-If an HTTP/3 Datagram which carries an unknown Context ID is received, the receiver SHALL either drop that datagram silently or buffer it temporarily (on the order of a round trip) while awaiting the registration of the corresponding Context ID.
+If an HTTP/3 Datagram that carries an unknown Context ID is received, the receiver SHALL either drop that datagram silently or buffer it temporarily (on the order of a round trip) while awaiting the registration of the corresponding Context ID.

 Payload:

-: The payload of the datagram, whose semantics depend on value of the previous field.
+: The payload of the datagram, whose semantics depend on the value of the previous field.
 Note that this field can be empty.
 {: spacing="compact"}

 UDP packets are encoded using HTTP Datagrams with the Context ID set to zero.